FreeCAD/FreeCAD-documentation/wiki/Python_Development_Environment.md

 ## Putting It All Together

 Screen management can be a challenge when developing code that has complex and detailed graphical output like FreeCAD does.
-The following system works well:
+The following system works well   *

 -   FreeCAD for console, report, GUI display
 -   toolbar to invoke code being developed